-In today’s article, we’re going to be answering a question that a lot of Nike Huarache fans ask “Are Huaraches running shoes?”
+In today’s article, we’re going to be answering a question that a lot of Nike Huarache fans ask, “Are Huaraches running shoes?”

-The Nike Air Huarache is another one of those genius sneakers designed by the great Tinker Hatfield.
-It has been on Nike’s bestseller list for years and it shows no signs of losing its popularity.
+Designed by the great Tinker Hatfield, the Nike Huarache has been on Nike’s bestseller list for years and it shows no signs of losing its popularity.
+But is the Huarache any good for running?

 Let’s dive right into it…